hmrc/ctc-traders-phase5-testing-guide/source/documentation/index.md

 During the transition period, NCTS will observe and apply these business ([Rules B](/guides/ctc-traders-phase5-tis/documentation/rules-b.html)) and technical ([Rules E](/guides/ctc-traders-phase5-tis/documentation/rules-e.html)) rules as defined in the [NCTS Phase 5 technical interface specification](/guides/ctc-traders-phase5-tis/).

-As part of your assurance and accreditation testing for NCTS5, you will need to run some predefined tests to verify how your software handles transition rules.
+As part of your assurance and production access testing for NCTS5, you will need to run some predefined tests to verify how your software handles transition rules.

 **Note:** You can complete transition rules testing in NCTS5 Trader Test between 1 September 2023 and 2 February 2024.
-You will not be able to receive accreditation for transition rules testing after 4 February 2024.
+You will not be able to apply for production access for transition rules testing after 4 February 2024.
 For more information about transition rules testing, see [Testing cycles](#testing-cycles).

 ## Related documentation